Michael Thomas' Website |

 at the Odeon factory in Germany, though I don't know if any or all of

 these other sizes were sold in Britiain. ln April 1906, a British company, Fonotipia Ltd, London, was registered and subsequently took over the Italian company.
 From later in 1906, Fonotipia records sold in Britiain were manufactured by Crystalate in Tonbridge, Kent.
 I would expect Fonotipia records imported for sale in Britain would have had English titling, and certainly those manufactured by Crystalate would have.
-None of the Fonotipia records I have seen, (which isn't many, to be honest) have English titling and neither have I seen any which are of British Manufacture.
+However, since none of the Fonotipia records I have seen, (which isn't many, to be honest) have English titling I may be wrong.
 Any images of British Fonotipia records would be gratefully received! |

 |||||||||||||